-The suggestion that generation owners should be permitted to avoid the queue process and directly transfer the generation CIRs to an affiliate or directly sell the CIRs to an unaffiliated entity should be rejected.26 In effect, this approach, if adopted by the large number of retiring units, would create a chaotic, bilateral private queue process that would replace the recently redesigned PJM queue process.
+The suggestion that generation owners should be permitted to avoid the queue process and directly transfer the generation CIRs to an affiliate or directly sell the CIRs to an unaffiliated entity should be rejected.
+In effect, this approach, if adopted by the large number of retiring units, would create a chaotic, bilateral private queue process that would replace the recently redesigned PJM queue process.
 The PJM queue process should continue to define available and needed CIRs for all capacity queue projects.
 CIRs from retiring units should be made available to the next resource in the queue that can use them, on the retirement date of the retiring resource.
 Generation owners do not have property rights in CIRs.
 The value of CIRs is a result of the entire transmission system which has been paid for by customers and other generators.
 The value of CIRs is a result of the existence of a network and is not a result solely or even primarily of the investment that may or may not have been required in order to get CIRs.
 The cost of CIRs is part of project costs included in generation owners' investment decisions like any other project cost and subject to the same risk and reward structure.
 Open access to the transmission system by new resources should not be limited by claims to own the access rights by retiring units.
+In addition, the proposal to bypass the PJM interconnection process with a private, bilateral process ignores the fact that if the new resource is a renewable resource or a storage resource, the new resource does not have a capacity market must offer requirement.
+The PJM interconnection process could be bypassed, CIRs transferred and then the resource does not offer into the capacity market.
+In that case, scarce CIRs will be withheld by a generator who does not provide capacity and customers have to pay for an additional capacity resource instead.